ramory-l/Extension-for-Safari/README.md

 # Extension for Safari

-Safari extension to execute JS code.
+Safari extension to execute JS code on any web page.

 ## Built With